marcosrdac/nixcfg/README.md

 ## TODO

+- [ ] ssh agent needed to be turned on???
 - [ ] Do not install fonts unless needed
 - [ ] Make options in my `home-manager` modules (xorg vs wayland, etc).
 - [ ] Default python env should be easily accessable for data analysis stuff.